 - Fund research programs aimed at finding cures and new medical treatments for lung disease, including lung cancer.
 We also support the American Lung Association Asthma Clinical Research Center (ACRC).

 - People in Nebraska with lung disease:

 - In total, there are 126,292 people with lung disease according to the 2017 State of the Air report.

 - During 2017, an estimated 222,500 new cases of lung cancer were expected to be diagnosed in the U.S., including 1,220 in Nebraska.

 You Can Help

-- $15 Gives one parent of a child with asthma with access to an lung health hotline
+- $15 gives one parent of a child with asthma with access to a lung health hotline.

 Dollars at Work